 top of page

-Views and opinions in DIRECTIONS are those of the authors and do not purport to represent the opinions or views of DVABPsi or its members.
+Each issue is designed to address current issues, highlight the creative abilities of contributors, and teach from an African-Centered/Black perspective.
+Views and opinions in Directions are those of the authors and do not purport to represent the opinions or view of DVABPsi or its members.

 Ayo Maria Gooden, Ph.D., ABPBC, Co-Editor